Growing older is a mixed blessing.

 Pregnancy might expose women to a particular type of estrogen that has protective benefits.
 It is also believed that pregnancy triggers changes that alter how the immune system regulates itself.

-A study published last year in the online journal Neurology found that Swedish women with a high level of midlife fitness were a whopping 88 percent less likely to be diagnosed with dementia than women who were just moderately fit.
+A study published in the online journal Neurology in 2018 found that Swedish women with a high level of midlife fitness were a whopping 88% less likely to be diagnosed with dementia than women who were just moderately fit.

 Exercise also might also keep dementia at bay longer.
-Among highly fit women who nonetheless developed dementia, the onset of the disease was delayed by an average of 11 years.
+Among highly fit women who nonetheless developed dementia, the study found onset of the disease was delayed by an average of 11 years.

 Protecting your hearing